danielnbarbosa/drlnd_navigation/results/Report.md

 #### Neural network model
 The neural network model maps the state (input) to actions (output).
 It consists of a two fully connected hidden layers, each with 32 nodes and using relu activation.
 Networks with one, two and three hidden layers were all tested and two was found to work best.
-In addition the number of nodes in the hidden layers was tried with 16, 32 and 64, and 32 was found to work best.
+The number of nodes in the hidden layers was tried with 16, 32 and 64, and 32 was found to work best.

-#### Other hyperparameters
+#### Epsilon
-In addition to the DQN algorithm and the neural network model, tweaking epsilon was the other hyperparameter that was found to improve learning speed.
+Tweaking epsilon was the other hyperparameter that was found to improve learning speed.
 An aggressive epsilon decay rate of 0.97 and a lower bound on epsilon of 0.001 both helped decrease the time needed to solve the environment.

 #### Metrics